philip-stuckey/pytable/README.md

 ```

-expressions are evaluated in the order they appear in the argument list, this means that you can
+Expressions are evaluated in the order they appear in the argument list, this means that you can
 reference the values of other columns as long as you define the column first.

 This works